CubicERP/cubicerp/doc/howtos/backend.rst

 .. exercise:: Translate a module

-   Choose a second language for your Odoo installation.
+   Choose a second language for  your CubicERP installation.
 Translate your module using the facilities provided by Odoo.

    .. only:: solutions